parthJuneja0/Burger-King/README.md

 ## Usage

+Explore the project by visiting the hosted site on GitHub Pages: https://parthjuneja0.github.io/Burger-King

-You can also clone the repository to use it.
+Alternatively, you can also clone the repository to use it.